-- Students who are off campus in a mixed group without approval, without an authorized chaperone, or in a residence or hotel room of a person of the opposite gender, are subject to being dismissed from the College.
+- Students who are off campus in a mixed group without approval, without an authorized chaperone, or in a residence or hotel room of a person of the opposite gender, are subject to being suspended or dismissed from the College.
 This policy includes being off campus with someone of the opposite gender who is not a student.

 - The Loop (Purple)

 Students may walk the Loop sidewalk from 7 a.m. to 10:25 p.m.; however, they should keep moving except in the designated social terraces.

 The Terraces in front of the Commons, Varsity, and around the Campanile are considered social areas and may be used from 7 a.m. to 10:25 p.m.

 Men may pick up/drop off ladies in front of Griffith, Dixon, and Bradley residence halls from 7 a.m. to 10:25 p.m.
 Mixed groups should not loiter.